gamykla/coreos-kubecluster/README.md

 upgrade to a new version of the nginx image:
 * kubectl --kubeconfig=kubeconfig set image deployment/nginx nginx=nginx:1.11-alpine
- * notice the old pods being taken down and new ones being brought up: kubectl --kubeconfig=kubeconfig get pods kubectl --kubeconfig=kubeconfig set image deployment/nginx nginx=nginx:latest
+ * notice the old pods being taken down and new ones being brought up: kubectl --kubeconfig=kubeconfig get pods
 * go back to the latest version
+ * kubectl --kubeconfig=kubeconfig set image deployment/nginx nginx=nginx:latest

 Other tasks
 --------------